LeviHimself/CloudPeek/README.md

 - Weather data: [OpenWeatherMap](https://openweathermap.org/)

 > **Note:**
 > The OpenWeatherMap API key used in this project is exposed in the client-side code.
 For demo and educational purposes, this is acceptable.
-For production or high-traffic apps, consider using a backend proxy to keep your API key
+For production or high-traffic apps, consider using a backend proxy to keep your API key secure.